 Principle 4: Certified products are traceable and volumes are recorded. - MSC CoC Standard

 According to the standard, volumes are required to be recorded for certified products.
 This means that all events containing MSC / ASC Chain of Custody certified products must record weights for the product being recorded.
 This includes all

-Because there is a potential for mixed products and because the presence of a MSC / ASC Chain of Custody certificate being specifed indicates that the products are MSC / ASC Chain of Custody certificated, we are recommending that the certificate is recorded at the event level.
+Because there is a potential for mixed products and because the presence of an MSC / ASC Chain of Custody certificate being specified indicates that the products are MSC / ASC Chain of Custody certificated, we are recommending that the certificate is recorded at the event level.